-During a recent visit to Thomasville, Georgia, I was invited to explore the city with the Taste of Thomasville food tour.
+We partnered with Discover Thomasville to check out some of the best restaurants in Thomasville, Georgia.
+There are so many fun things to do in this small city.
+I started my tour by visiting the local Black History Museum, then it was time to check out local fare with the Taste of Thomasville, a walking food tour.
 Although I’d never gone on a food tour prior to this, I couldn’t think of a better way to learn about a destination, than through food.

-The Taste of Thomasville is a 3-hour food tour covering 1.2 miles of Downtown Thomasville.
+The Taste of Thomasville is a three-hour food tour covering 1.2 miles of Downtown Thomasville.
 The food featured on this tour was so phenomenal, that I’ll be scouting out food tours for all of my future destinations.
-Not only was the food scrumptious, but our guide (Mike Bozeman) was a sweet man that just happens to be a walking encyclopedia of anecdotal stories and interesting historical facts about Thomasville.
+Not only was the food scrumptious, but our guide (Mike Bozeman) was a sweet man that just happens to be a walking encyclopedia of anecdotal stories and interesting historical facts about Thomasville GA.

 A small group (of about 10) and I kicked off our epicurean tour in the courtyard of Thomasville Visitor’s Center.
 That’s where Mike gave us a brief history of how Thomasville became a popular retreat for wealthy travelers at the start of the 20th century.
 These visitors would flock to Thomasville seeking respite from the brutal northern winters.